NielsPilgaard/Pilgaard.Blog/src/Pilgaard.Blog/Pages/posts/making-a-blog/3-building-the-mvp.md

+﻿## Rendering Posts

-﻿The first couple of blog posts are simply <code>.md</code> files stored in my project.
+The first couple of blog posts are simply `.md` files stored in my project.

-In order to actually display them on the website, I added the code below to <code>Index.razor</code>:
+In order to actually display them on the website, I added the code below to `Index.razor`:

 ```csharp
 @page "/"